llausa/lookahead/README.md

 ## Purpose
 Operational lookaheads are used throughout construction and other industries.
 Although the specific nature of the operations/tasks they describe may change depending on the sector, the purpose of these simple ‘on-the-ground’ planning tools remain the same: to give all the stakeholders in the operational team a common perspective on what the next 6-7 days of the overall construction project entails - most lookaheads are developed as simple spreadsheets.

+Our client is a McKinsey consultant who works in massive projects where operational lookaheads are critical for the projects' success.

 The aim of this project is to develop a Single Page Application (SPA) using the MERN stack that serves to replace and improve on the functionality of a spreadsheet for creating and managing lookaheads.